raffaelespazzoli/backstage-demo/README.md

 4. create an Oauth app in this organization for OpenShift.
 The call back url should be `https://oauth-openshift.apps.${based_domain}/oauth2callback/backstage-demo-github/`
 5. create a Personal Access Token (PAT) with an account that is administrator to the chosen organization.
 6. create a GitHub application in this organization for the github action runner controller following the instructions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
 Store the ssh key pem in a file called `github_action_runner_app.pem`, it will be ignored by git.
 The callback url should be `https://github-action-runner.apps.${based_domain}`.
 The webhook secret is hardcoded to `ciao`.
+7. create a GitHub Application for the group-sync-operator following the instructions [here](https://github.com/redhat-cop/group-sync-operator#as-a-github-app).
+Store the ssh key pem in a file called `group-sync-operator-app-key.pem`, it will be ignored by git.

 Create a client secret for each of the OAuth apps.